about the hungry typewriter

 Call them articles, pages, news, whatever--a blog post is still one of the best ways to keep your website breathing.
 There are many ways to approach the content, but their purpose remains the same; blogs establish authority, trust, personality, reputation, and prowess.

 In a world where pictures speak 1,000 words, the words you do say should mean something to the people who read them.
 Good web content informs.
 Great web content informs with a purpose, sweeping and empowering the reader along a specific journey.

-Another name for "supremely informative downloads that are worth every piece of personal information you trade for them," white papers are your way of diving deeper with your fans, clients, and advocates.
-They come in the form of infographs, checklists, or 8,000-word essays on a particular topic that your company is well-versed in.
+Another name for "supremely informative downloads worth every piece of personal information you trade for them," white papers are your way of diving deeper with your fans, clients, and advocates.
+They come in the form of infographs, checklists, or 8,000-word essays on a particular topic your company is well-versed in.
 They provide just enough information to show you are really good at what you do, and can be trusted in the next phase of your customer partnership.

 If you are questioning whether or not social media is a viable marketing strategy, you are doing it wrong.
-Social has value not only in marketing, but also in maintaining customer relationships, recruiting top candidates, improving employee engagement, and connecting your company to a world that is much bigger than itself.
+Social has value not only in marketing but also in maintaining customer relationships, recruiting top candidates, improving employee engagement, and connecting your company to a world that is much bigger than itself.

 newsletters & Press Releases

 Your top candidates are online, and your company should be, too.
 Digital recruitment is so much more than job boards; it's about taking your corporate culture online, engaging your current employees, and showing a different side of your brand.
-Because you don't want just any candidate, you want the ones who can speak your language and make your collective voice louder.
+After all, you don't want just any candidate, you want the ones who can speak your language and make your collective voice louder.